Feilner/homebridge-plc/README.md

 - `db`: s7 data base number e.g. `4` for `DB4`
 - `invert`: (optional) set to `true` to inverts the meanings of the values from `0:closed 100:open` to `100:closed 0:open`
 - `mapGet`: (optional) define mapping array for get position.
 The PLC value is used as index into the table. e.g. `[0, 25, 100]` which maps the PLC value `0->0 1->25 2->100` this this is useful e.g. for window open state.
-- `adaptivePolling`:  (optional) hen set to `true` the current position will be polled until target position is reached.
+- `adaptivePolling`:  (optional) when set to `true` the current position will be polled until target position is reached.
 Polling starts with set target position from home app.
-This will show the shutter as opening... or closing... in the home app.
-Otherwise the new target position is directly pushed as new current position.
+This allows to show the shutter as opening... or closing... in the home app during movement.
+- `forceCurrentPosition` (optional) when set to `true` the new position of a `set_TargetPosition` is directly pushed as new current position.
+This shows in the in the app as directly reached the target position.
+This is recommended when not using `adaptivePolling` or pushing the new values.
 - `pollInterval` (optional) poll interval in seconds.
 Default value is `10` seconds.
 - `get_CurrentPosition`: offset to get current position S7 type `Byte` e.g. `0` for `DB4DBB0`
 - if one of the (optional) target position settings need specified all are needed.
 If not specified it os not movable ans sticks to current position.